 Telecom Billing - Pre-Paid vs Post-Paid

-Most of the operators provide two options to their customer to go for a postpaid or a prepaid connection.
-A postpaid as well as a prepaid connection has its advantages and disadvantages.
+Most of the operators provide two options to their customers, to go for a postpaid or a prepaid connection.
+A Postpaid as well as prepaid connections have their own advantages and disadvantages.

-Usually any operator will have 70%-80% customer base comprising of pre-paid customers and rest of the customer base will come from post-paid side.
-For an operator it is always good to have more post-paid customers.
+Usually, an operator will have 70%-80% customer base comprising of pre-paid customers and rest of the customer base will come from post-paid side.
+For an operator, it is always good to have more post-paid customers.

 You might be willing to know about the differences between the two types of customers, services and systems.
-Let me list down few major differences between the two:
+Let us list down a few major differences between the two −

-Service Payments: This is the most important factor which differentiate between two customer bases.
-Pre-paid customers make payment in advance before using the service where as post-paid customers use offered services throughout of the month and at the end of the month, customer receive the bill, to pay within the given timeframe.
+Service Payments − This is the most important factor, which differentiates between two customer bases.
+Pre-paid customers make payment in advance before using the service, whereas post-paid customers use offered services throughout of the month, and at the end of the month, customer receives the bill to pay within the given time frame.

-Charging & Billing: For pre-paid customer it is required to charge the customer in real time for all the usage where as post-paid customers can be charge at the end of the month.
+Charging & Billing − For pre-paid customer, it is required to charge the customer in real time for all the usage whereas post-paid customers can be charged at the end of the month.